 The Logitech G HUB offers remarkable customization options.
 It's available on both macOS and Windows and you can reprogram any button.
 The mouse has on-board memory, but it only stores one profile at a time.

 The Logitech G603 is a good gaming mouse with a remarkable sensor.
 It's very similar to the Logitech G703 LIGHTSPEED Wireless Gaming Mouse with HERO Sensor, except it doesn't have RGB lighting and a built-in battery.
 It's better-built and more comfortable than some other Logitech mice, such as the Logitech G305 LIGHTSPEED.
-Unlike the Logitech G602, it doesn't have many side buttons, so it's not ideal for MMO gamers.
+Unlike the Logitech G602, it doesn't have many side buttons, so it isn't ideal for MMO gamers.
 Also see our recommendations for the best mice, the best Logitech mice, and the best wireless mice.